-I made an island for my kitchen.
+I made a kitchen island.
 It is going to be multipurpose.
 It is almost bar height.
 Most of the year it will be my “craft” station in the kitchen, hopefully keeping me a little more organized.
 The island/bar/craft center is not finished.
 I hope to finish it today.

 I tried this dresser too, but I figured out that a dresser was never going to work.

 This is jamie’s room.
 It has not changed much in the last 15 or so years.
 Her room is on my to do list, even though I have already tackled the dreaded orange shellacked woodwork.
 I never made it past the desk.

 I brought the desk into the kitchen to see if it was the right size for my new diy kitchen island.
 It seemed to fit the space pretty well.

 The real test was to see if it would “park” where I wanted to put it when I need it out of the middle of the kitchen floor.